siddhant-midha/siddhant-midha.github.io/_news/announcement_6.md

 related_posts: false
 ---

-Presenting the work on disorder in topological insulators at QUANTUMatter 2023 .
-See you in Madrid.
+Presenting the work on disorder in topological insulators at QUANTUMatter 2023 in Madrid.